Before starting, you must have enabled the events you will be running.

 To setup your brackets:

-- Go to your tournament's Admin Panel by clicking Switch to Admin
+- Go to your Tournament Settings by clicking Settings.

-- Click on the section labeled Bracket Setup under the Events header of the admin menu.
+- Click on the section labeled Bracket Setup under the Events header of the Settings panel.

 - Each event starts with one phase by default.
 Click "Add Phase" to add additional phases to an event (i.e. pools, Top 64, Top 8)